-Did you know that 93% of home buyers use the Internet during their home search?
+You’ve probably already heard that over 95% of home buyers use the Internet during their home search.
 And, as you already know, the Internet is chock-full of all sorts of information that can help a buyer learn about the process.
 With these online home buying “courses,” many homebuyers develop all sorts of pre-conceived notions about the home buying process.

 Here are 4 of the most common (and pretty unfortunate) buyer beliefs and some ideas for how to go about handling them.